Jack Jarvis: Background and riding career

 Jack Jarvis was born in 1887, the third son of William Arthur Jarvis, who trained racehorses at Waterwitch House at Newmarket, Suffolk.
 William Jarvis trained several leading horses in the 1890s including Bona Vista and Cyllene.
 Two of Jack Jarvis' brothers trained Classic winners: William Rose "Willie" Jarvis (1885–1943) sent out the filly Godiva to win both the 1000 Guineas and Epsom Oaks in 1940, whilst Basil Jarvis (1887–1957) won The Derby with Papyrus.

-Jack Jarvis became an apprentice jockey at his father's stable and rode his first winner in 1902 at the age fourteen.
+Jack Jarvis became an apprentice jockey at his father's stable and rode his first winner in 1902 at the age of fourteen.
 In subsequent seasons he showed considerable promise, winning the Cambridgeshire Handicap on Hackler's Pride in 1902 and the Ayr Gold Cup in 1905 on Kilglass.
 Jarvis' rising weight made him unsuitable as a flat race jockey and after briefly competing under National Hunt rules he retired from riding in his early twenties.
 He then worked as his father's assistant trainer for five years.